cloudmesh/classes/docs/source/links.rst

 Python is a high-level, interpreted, interactive and object-oriented scripting language.

-Comprehensive overview of Python programming python_
+For a comprehensive overview of Python programming see section python_

 .. _python: python.rst